All Episodes

 Thank you.

-The former speaker of the House, New Gingrich, he responded to the the shooting and and rightly saying it's part of a pattern of behavior.
+The former Speaker of the House, New Gingrich, he responded to the shooting and rightly saying it's part of a pattern of behavior.

-You know, even before this shooting, this assassination attempt of these these lawmakers today, you know, Republicans were were growing used to being on the receiving end of the violence and the intimidation amidst an increasingly insane and hostile political climate where left wingers, you know, are constantly so what do they say every election year?
+You know, even before this shooting, this assassination attempt of these lawmakers today, you know, Republicans were growing used to being on the receiving end of the violence and the intimidation amidst an increasingly insane and hostile political climate where left-wingers, you know, are constantly saying, what do they say every election year?

 They want dirty air and dirty water, and they want to throw Granny off the cliff.